Payouts to bank accounts in Singapore

 Introduction

-This article provides information about working with the Singapore Online Banking method: general insights are presented in the Overview section, while information about the actions required to process payments and perform other actions is presented in the sections that follow.
+This article provides information about working with the Payouts to bank accounts in Singapore method: general insights are presented in the Overview section, while information about the actions required to process payments and perform other actions is presented in the sections that follow.

 General information